...

 fire performers holding fire dragon staffs

 Fast forward to the early 21st century, and the Fei Cha was reimagined by a collective of flow artists in the United States and Europe.
-By attaching two extra rods to each side of a staff, a new fire prop was born.
+By attaching two extra rods to each side of a contact staff, a new fire prop was born.
 The dragon staff made its debut in 2005 at the European Juggling Convention in Ptuj, Slovenia.
 Originally called a “10 headed staff,” its name was soon changed to “dragon staff” by its creator, Gora Krisztian.
-According to some reports we were able to find, this had more to do with how the staff “drags” on the body rather than any reference to a dragon.
+According to some reports we were able to find, this had more to do with how the staff “drags” on the body rather than any reference to a dragon’s sound or aesthetics.
 Other names you might see for the prop now are dragon sticks, or simply just dragons.
 Since then, some other prominent artists that helped revolutionize dragons were Brettdstar Schmerl, Jed Fowler, Adam Lobo, and Threeworlds

 10 Headed Dragon Staff